benfoxall/AV/index.md

 This input could be any kind of element, so now you'll be free to build the [volume control of your dreams](https://uxdesign.cc/the-worst-volume-control-ui-in-the-world-60713dc86950).

-There's a number of nodes that let you modify/filter an audio stream more interesting ways.
+There's a number of nodes that let you modify/filter an audio stream in more interesting ways.
 Head over to the [MDN Web Audio page](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API#Defining_audio_effects_filters) for a list of them.

 <!-- ![(audio) -> (gain) -> (output)](images/graph-gain.svg) -->